airbnb/swift/swift.md

 }

 // RIGHT
-// easier to read and clearer that there are side effects of setting or nontrivial computation going on class MyClass {
+// More readable and clearer that there are side effects or nontrivial computation class MyClass {

+  // MARK: Internal

   func someValue() -> Int {
   }